rock-core/rock-and-syskit/source/syskit_runtime/event_loop.html.md

 ## Component Lifecycle, Configuration, Startup and Shutdown

 Rock components have a lifecycle of their own.
-This lifecyle is what makes a generic coordination of them possible: one can expect a standardized behavior.
+This lifecyle is what makes a generic coordination of them possible: it is possible to expect a standardized behavior.
+The nominal lifecycle - that is, without error states - is the following state machine:

-The lifecycle of a single component is a state machine that looks like this (without error states represented):

 ![Nominal component state machine](media/state_machine.svg){: .fullwidth}

 This is the lifecycle of a single component.
-Sequencing of the startup and shutdown of a network is more complicated, and it relies on assumptions that make it possible to determine when to connect, configure or start a component.
+Sequencing of the startup and shutdown of a network is more complicated.
+Syskit relies on some assumptions to make it possible:

-1. Component's `configure` transition is expected to mostly be standalone - i.e. not rely on other components.
+1. Component's `configure` transition is expected to be standalone - i.e. not rely on other components.
 The exception to this rule are devices that rely on data bus components (e.g. a CAN device on a CAN bus).
+We will see those in the advanced coordination section.
 2. Components have the ability to create new ports dynamically, which is usually controlled by their configuration.
 Syskit may therefore not expect all ports to be available before the component is configured.
-Syskit restricts dynamic port creation to `configure`, and their destruction to `cleanup`.
+However, Syskit restricts dynamic port creation to `configure`, and expects them to be destroyed during `cleanup`.

 With these assumptions, Syskit can generically sequence the startup and shutdown of a component network: